VultrexDev/vultrexdb/README.md

 # Vultrex DB

-A simple SQLite Database Wrapper developed for novices in JavaScript and SQL - Developed with love by Stasium#0001
+A simple SQLite database framework designed with simplicity in mind.
+Developed with <3 by Stasium#0001.

 ## Installation